Han Chan Piet: Colonial career

-Han Chan Piet was first appointed to the colonial bureaucracy when he was made his father’s deputy in Surabaya, at an unknown date, with the title of Luitenant der Chinezen.
-The Luitenant succeeded his father on the latter's death in 1778 as both Kapitein der Chinezen of Surabaya and Pachter of the districts of Besuki and Panarukan.
+Han Chan Piet was first appointed to the colonial bureaucracy when he was made his father's deputy in Surabaya, at an unknown date, with the title of Luitenant der Chinezen.
+The Lieutenant succeeded his father on the latter's death in 1778 as both Kapitein der Chinezen of Surabaya and Pachter of the districts of Besuki and Panarukan.
 In 1796, the Dutch East India Company further granted the Kapitein exclusive rights to the two districts for life.

 During the French and British Interregnum (1806 – 1815), Herman Willem Daendels, Governor-General of the Dutch East Indies, decided to fill up state coffers by selling government land, including in 1810 the districts of Besuki and Panarukan.
 Kapitein Han Chan Piet bought both districts outright for 400,000 Spanish dollars, and was subsequently promoted by Daendels to the dignity of Majoor der Chinezen.

 The new Majoor resigned his Chinese Captaincy of Surabaya in 1810, and took up residence in his districts as landlord.
 The traditional Javanese bureaucracy of the districts was maintained, but had to answer to their landlord.
 From 1794 until 1813, Raden Panderman, son of the Majoor's cousin Adipati Soero Adinegoro, headed the Javanese bureaucracy of Besuki, first as Ronggo, then from 1804 as Tumanggung.
-French and British travellers during the Interregnum remarked upon the agricultural and economic development of the region under the Majoor’s rule, but criticised his creation of a state within a state.
+French and British travellers during the Interregnum remarked upon the agricultural and economic development of the region under the Majoor's rule, but criticised his creation of a state within a state.
 At the same time, Majoor Han Chan Piet encountered difficulties raising enough funds to fulfil his financial obligations towards the colonial government.

 In 1813, his younger brother, Han Kik Ko, Majoor der Chinezen, who had purchased the district of Probolinggo and had ruled in an apparently despotic manner, was killed in a local revolt — dubbed Kepruk Cina ('Attack on the Chinese').
 The British government under Sir Stamford Raffles, which had misgivings about Daendels' sale of government land, responded by repurchasing Probolinggo from the dead Majoor's heirs.
 Beset by financial difficulties, Majoor Han Chan Piet took this opportunity to sell back the districts of Besuki and Panarukan as well.

 Aftermath

 Following the resale of Besuki and Panarukan, Majoor Han Chan Piet returned to the Residency of Surabaya, where he owned and leased a substantial amount of land, including some thirty markets and the country estate of Semimi.
 He further acquired the estates of Manukan and Petunjungan outside Surabaya.
-On the Majoor’s death in 1827, his sons succeeded their father as Kapitein and Luitenant der Chinezen of Surabaya, and inherited his estates.
+On the Majoor's death in 1827, his sons succeeded their father as Kapitein and Lieutenant der Chinezen of Surabaya, and inherited his estates.

 The family link with Besuki and Panarukan was maintained by the Muslim branch of the Han family of Lasem, descended from the Majoor's Javanese cousins, Adipati Soero Adinegoro and Raden Soero Adiwikromo.
 Their descendants retained government positions in the Eastern Salient of Java, particularly in their stronghold of Besuki.